section-engineering-education/engineering-education/content/articles/responsive_flutter_design_using_mediaquery_class/index.md

 - Orientation Change

 Users can rotate their devices.
-This can be disabled by locking your app in a portrait mode or a landscape mode but this will cost you a lot in terms of the experience the users of your app may have.
-MediaQuery class in flutter can help rebuild your layout.
+This can be disabled by locking our application in a portrait mode or a landscape mode but this will cost us a lot in terms of the experience the users of our application may have.
+MediaQuery class in flutter can help rebuild our layout.

 MaterialApp Layout Widget and WidgetsApp Layout Widgets make use of MediaQuery under the hood.
-Using them at the top of your widget tree while building your application ensures that your application automatically resizes to the given orientation.
+Using them at the top of our widget tree while building our application ensures that our application automatically resizes to the given orientation.

 - Keyboard State Change

-Your app might have a need for keyboard input.
+Our app might have a need for keyboard input.
 The keyboard slides up when the user begins interacting with the fields.
 When that keyboard appears, so do issues related to spacing.

 Flutter uses the Scaffold class to handle state changes in the keyboard.
 Scaffold makes adjustments for bottom insets in order to enable the keyboard to pull up.
 You can disable this behavior, just set the resizeToAvoidBottomInset property to false.